Nikoonj/obsidian-mythic/README.md

 - **White icons in Dark Mode**: Forces tab and sidebar icons to be pure white in dark mode.
 ### **Settings Panels**
 - **Monochrome Settings Icons**: Forces settings menu icons to be black/white.
+## Additional Settings
+- **Center Sidebar Tabs**: Centers the sidebar tabs on top of the window (The toggle only meant to revert to the new logic for 3 tabs ).